 - Members of the firm should be professionals with the training and motivation to do outstanding career work;

-That last tenet struck a chord with me.
-I could not let us take the project as we knew that the proposed solution was not in the best longer-term interests of the client.
-So I explained our position, re-stated where we thought the client was mistaken, and walked away – wishing them well and letting them know that we would love to help them if they changed their minds.
+McKinsey’s last tenet, especially, struck a chord with me.
+I could not let us take on the project knowing the proposed solution was not in the best long-term interests of the client.
+So I explained our position, re-stated where and why we thought they were mistaken, and walked away – wishing them well and letting them know that we would love to help them if they ever changed their minds.